-Daniel Pinkwater is an American author of children's books.
+Daniel Manus Pinkwater (born November 15, 1941) is an American author of children's books.
 His books have a number of recurring themes, including:

 He tries to use a different version of his name — such as D. Manus Pinkwater, Daniel M. Pinkwater, D. Pinkwater, and so on — on every book he writes, allegedly to annoy librarians.

 He was a important component of the radio show Chinwag Theater for a while, being that his books were read and he was the one who read them.
 He also reads children's books on NPR with Saturday Morning Edition anchor Scott Simon.
 Sometimes he calls in to Car Talk to expound on a car-related topic with Click and Clack.

 He currently offers free audio versions of many of his books on his website.

 Alan Mendelsohn, the Boy from Mars:Two middle-school boys become psychically enlightened and travel to an alternate plane of existence.